Ribcollar

 RIB retube options and fittings

-A RIB retube is not only about replacing the main air chambers.
+A RIB retube is not only just about replacing the Inflatable Tube .
 It is also the opportunity to specify the layout, fittings and protection details needed for the way the boat is used.

 • Rubbing strakes and additional cladding